What is homeopathy?

 What conditions should homeopathic medicine be used for?

-What should one expect on a visit to a practitioner of homeopathic medicine?
+What should one expect on a visit to a homeopathic doctor or practictioner?

 As stated earlier, a comprehensive interview is needed to determine all the symptoms the client is having, in order to determine the medication that produces those same symptoms.
 This can take up to an hour or even more.
 This detailed interview covers the client’s mental, physical and emotional well-being.
 Expect to be asked about all aspects of life including eating and sleeping habits, fears, sexuality, even patterns of elimination.
 Then, a homeopathic medication is prescribed, and the client reports the effects in follow up visits.
 Dosages are then adjusted and if symptoms change, so will the homeopathic prescription.